FreakyJay1/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile is added and in it is mv /tmp/betty /tmp/my_first_directory/ 8-firstdelete is added and in it is rm /tmp/my_first_directory/betty 9-firstdirdeletion is added and in it is rm -rf /tmp/my_first_directory/ 10-back is added and int it is cd -
+7-movethatfile is added and in it is mv /tmp/betty /tmp/my_first_directory/ 8-firstdelete is added and in it is rm /tmp/my_first_directory/betty 9-firstdirdeletion is added and in it is rm -rf /tmp/my_first_directory/ 10-back is added and in it is cd -
+11-lists is added and in it is ls -al . .. /boot